rossta/rossta.github.com/source/blog/2020-05-17-webpacker-output-analysis-with-webpack-bundle-analyzer.html.md

 ```sh
 npx webpack-bundle-analyzer tmp/webpack-stats.json public/packs
 ```
 > `npx` is a separate command-line interface that is installed along with `node`.
 It will look for the command you specify in your locally installed `node_modules`.
-In other words, this replaces `./bin/node_modules/webpack-bundle-analzyer ...`.
+In other words, this replaces `./bin/node_modules/webpack-bundle-analyzer ...`.
 > Get this: with `npx`, the package script you're trying to run _doesn't even need to be installed_!
-Yes, that's right, if you want, you can skip `yarn add webpack-bundle-analyzer` and use `npx webpack-bundler-analyzer` as if its installed globally. `npx` will search your locally installed packages and, in case of a miss, it will look up the package on the remote npm registry.
+Yes, that's right: if you want, you can skip `yarn add webpack-bundle-analyzer`.
+Use `npx webpack-bundler-analyzer` as if it's installed globally. `npx` will search your locally installed packages and will look up the package on the remote npm registry when not found locally.
 Pretty cool!

 Since I don't want to type all that out every time, I put those commands in the `scripts` section of my `package.json`:
 ```json